 Yes, using PowerPoint SmartArt that evokes visualization can help motivate your audience to follow or achieve what they regularly see.
 It is sort of a reminder that they ‘want’ and ‘need to achieve something.
 Hence, if you are a life coach and your job is to help people live up to their full potential, you can present images or photos that show how they can live their dreams.

-Like with the PowerPoint screenshot as shown above, you can motivate your audience by presenting images of their dream house and vacation.
-They may even aspire for a flying car if they want to, right?
-But the point is, whatever it is that you want to aspire, and regardless if you are doing the presenting or the audience listening and viewing the presentation, having great visuals and using the right SmartArt graphics will help make your presentation more effective and fun.
-And oh, did I mention fun?
+Like the PowerPoint screenshot shown above, you can motivate your audience by presenting images of their dream house and vacation.
+They may even aspire to a flying car if they want to.
+But the point is, whatever it is that you want to desire, and regardless if you are presenting or the audience listening and viewing the presentation, having great visuals and using suitable SmartArt graphics will help make your presentation more effective and fun.
+And, oh, did I mention fun?